hanru/ansible-lsyncd/README.md

     test2       ansible_host=10.0.0.2       ansible_user=root
     test3       ansible_host=10.0.0.3       ansible_user=root

 Note that Ansible `inventory_hostname` variables are `test1`, `test2` and `test3` for this inventory.
 One of them must be the master host.
 We choose `test1` as our master.
-The other two will serve as slave hosts.
+The other two will serve as slavs.

 Here's an example playbook.